LearningWithMerritt/Classroom-Notes/5-Networking/0-Local-Area-Network/IP-Addresses.md

 <br>

 # `Subnetting`
-`Subnetting` is the process of dividing a larger network into smaller, more manageable sub-networks or subnets.
+`Subnetting` is the process of altering the rules of classful IPv4 addressing to divide a larger network into smaller, more manageable sub-networks or subnets.
+* Also called `classeless addressing`.
-> * It helps optimize network performance and improve security by isolating different segments of a network.
+* It helps optimize network performance and improve security by isolating different segments of a network.

 <br>